-Prayer Offering Manners at Shrines and Temples
+Prayer Offering Manners at Shrines and Temples in Japan

 There are many people in Japan who still get confused about what to do when visiting shrines and temples.
 While the prayers given at a shrine and temple may be similar, they each have their own procedures.
 We've written a quick and simple explanation on what to do at each place when praying below.